BALUV456/DATA-STRUCTURES-/README.md

 6.2.
 Write a function to evaluate a given postfix expression.
 The expression is "44 2 / 6 -"

 6.3.
 Write a function to convert an infix expression to postfix notation.
 The infix expression is " "(a + b) * c + d "

+Day 9

+9.1 Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes